ro-hang/reactnotes/README.md

 This project is a simple note taking app built with react.
+Be sure to run npm install first.

 ## Available Scripts